palderman/DataSciAg/syllabus.md

 ### Attendance Policy

 Attendance will not be taken or factor into the grades for this class.
-However, experience suggests that students who regularly miss class perform poorly.
+However, students who regularly miss class will likely perform poorly.

 ### Quiz/Exam Policy